 Ask a Physiotherapist: Preventing and treating the most common running injuries

 Athletes understand that it’s a classic catch-22.
 Running is one of the best ways to stay in shape, and yet running can be hard on the body.
-In fact, according to Statistics Canada, 35% of all injuries nationwide happen while Canadians are participating in sports or exercise.
-That’s more than a third!
+In fact, for ages between 20 and 64, about half of serious injuries occur either during sports or in the workplace, and that same age group is far more likely to injure themselves through overexertion or strenuous movements than Canadians in other age groups.
 Considering how many sports and training regimens include running, it begs a question this census didn’t address specifically: What is the most common injury associated with running?
 Is it knee pain?
 Hip pain?
 Heel, or ankle damage?

 According to Mike Gauvearu, owner of Optimize Physio & Sport Medicine in Ottawa, that’s the wrong question for runners to ask.

 “It’s about root causes,” he smiles, in a friendly way that reveals he’s had to explain this before, many, many times.
 “It’s usually not about the joint itself, or where you feel the acute pain.”

 Based in Ottawa, Optimize has been open since 2015, offering services from physiotherapists, sports-specific physicians, physical therapists and massage therapists who work in concert to offer integrated treatment for athletes of all levels.

 “Many clinics are very modality-based and focus on things like electrical stimulation,” Mike explains, “But we pride ourselves on strength movement, and our mobility focus.”

 With Mike’s organic approach in mind, we picked his brain about prevention and treatment of the most common injuries runners encounter year-round.